openintegrationhub/snazzycontacts-transformer/README.md

 }
 ```

-The result of that transofrmation will be the following JSON document:
+The result of that transformation will be the following JSON document:

 ```json
 {